afefede/afefede/README.md

 - As a Editor I need to see examples of show more content components.
 - As a Editor I need to see examples of page parallax components.
 - As a Editor I need to see examples of page loader components.
+- As a Editor I need to see examples of Typography elements.
+- As a Editor I need to see examples of Basic HTML elements.
+- As a Editor I need to see examples of Controls.
+- As a Editor I need to see examples of Navigation.
+- As a Editor I need to see examples of Containers.

 ### Developer Stories
 - As a Developer I need an Angular development environment
-- As a Developer I need to have a development, staging and production environment to test code.
+- As a Developer I need to have a development, staging and production environments to test code.
 - As a Developer I need to be able understand how the code works and what is needed to get started
+- As a Developer I need a documentation system.
 - As a Developer I need a well supported grid system to develop layouts.
 - As a Developer I need interface that allows Editors to manage site configurations.
 - As a Developer I need documentation of third-party libraries used in framework.
+- As a Developer I need to be able to extend base theme with a new theme package.
+- As a Developer I need to see documentation of Sass functions.
+- As a Developer I need to see documentation of Mixins functions.

 ## Resources
 - [Simple Icons](https://github.com/simple-icons)